cfengine/documentation/reference/language-concepts/classes.markdown

 that bundle or from a bundle called with inheritance.
 Hard classes always have a namespace scope.

-In [CFEngine Enterprise][], classes that are defined can be reported to the CFEngine Database Server and can be used there for reporting, grouping of hosts and inventory management.
+In [CFEngine Enterprise](https://cfengine.com/product-overview/), classes that are defined can be reported to the CFEngine Database Server and can be used there for reporting, grouping of hosts and inventory management.
 For more information about how this is configured please read the documentation on [Enterprise Reporting][].